housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 You can copy and paste the styles for `header.component.scss` from [here](https://github.com/GoogleChromeLabs/tour-of-thrones/blob/master/src/app/component/header/header.component.scss).
 We'll do this for all the styles in the application.

-To simplify how components are imported throughout the app, we can have named exports in the same directory for each component using an `index.ts` file.
-Since `header/` is the only component directory we have, let's begin by exporting within the `index.ts` file that lives in the folder:
+To simplify how components are imported throughout the app, you can use named exports in the same directory for each component with an `index.ts` file.
+Since `header/` is the only component directory we currently have,  exporting within the `index.ts` file that lives in the folder:

 {% highlight javascript %}
 // src/app/component/header/index.ts